 The decision matrix takes the risk score and the mitigation score to provide a colour determination.
-This colour determination identifies the total risk of transmission and further spread of COVID-19 in relation to the Event.
+This colour determination identifies the total risk of transmission and further spread of COVID-19 in relation to the mass gathering.
 The "Colour Determination" key below the decision matrix describes the total risk for each colour.

-Total COVID-19 risk score (from "Risk Assessment" Tab) 2 Total mitigation score (from "Mitigation Checklist" Tab) 82
+(from "Risk Assessment" 3 Total mitigation score (from "Mitigation Checklist" Tab) 85